 - About 75 gallons of fuel were spilled, probably requiring separate clean up.

 What lessons can we draw?

-- Use a truckers atlas
+- Use a truckers atlas to route yourself.

 - If you must use a GPS, make sure it is programmed for Commercial Motor Vehicles.

 - Make sure that your GPS unit is mounted on the dash so that it doesn't have to be held in one's hand.

 - Don't become distracted even by a GPS unit.

 - If you must consult a GPS unit more closely, stop your truck first.

 - Things don't look the same in dim or dark hours, so pay close attention to what you're doing as a trucker.